Probing Atomic Higgs-like Forces at the Precision Frontier: Abstract

 \section{Abstract}

-We propose an approach to probe new fundamental interactions using isotope shift spectroscopy in atomic clock transitions.
-As an example we focus on the Higgs boson couplings to the building blocks of matter: the electron and the up and down quarks.
+We propose a novel approach to probe new fundamental interactions using isotope shift spectroscopy in atomic clock transitions.
+As concrete toy example we focus on the Higgs boson couplings to the building blocks of matter: the electron and the up and down quarks.
 We show that the attractive Higgs force between nuclei and their bound electrons, that is poorly constrained, might induce effects that are larger than the current experimental sensitivities.
-We discuss how new interactions between the electron and the neutrons may lead to measurable non-linearities in a King plot comparison between isotope shifts of two different transitions.
+More generically, we discuss how new interactions between the electron and the neutrons, mediated via light new degrees of freedom, may lead to measurable non-linearities in a King plot comparison between isotope shifts of two different transitions.
 Given state-of-the-art accuracy in frequency comparison, isotope shifts have the potential of being measured with sub-Hz accuracy, thus potentially enabling the improvement of current limits on new fundamental interactions.
 Candidate atomic system for this measurement require two different clock transitions and four zero nuclear spin isotopes.
 We identify several systems that satisfy this requirement and also briefly discuss existing measurements.
 We consider the size of the effect related to the Higgs force and the requirements for it to produce an observable signal.

 {\bf Introduction} The Standard Model~(SM) of elementary particles and fundamental interactions is one of the most successful scientific theories.
 Its last piece, the Higgs boson, was recently observed by the Large Hadron Collider~(LHC) experiments~\cite{ATLASdisco,CMSdisco}, a discovery of uttermost importance that led to the awarding of the 2013 Nobel Prize in Physics.
 Yet, the SM cannot be a complete description of nature.
 It does not possess a viable dark matter candidate, neutrino masses and mixings are unaccounted for, and it cannot explain the matter-antimatter asymmetry of our Universe.
 Furthermore, the masses of the charged fermions (quarks and leptons) exhibit a strong hierarchy, leading to the celebrated ``flavor puzzle".